Table of Contents

 7.2 Multitasking

 For many new professionals and recent college graduates, communication is not often a skill science and engineering students consider important to know for the real world.
-Conversely, many science and engineering professionals often state that communication is one of the most important skills in the workplace.
+Conversely, many science and engineering professionals frequently state that communication is one of the most important skills in the workplace.
 This zyBook covers core technical communication concepts including:

 zyBooks utilize the “Say, Show, Ask” approach